 Q: 8: How do you plan to contribute towards creating awareness about gender inequality?

 I want to reach out to more people.
 I guess that’s why I’m blogging, to share my thoughts on all these issues we are facing in our country so people can learn the truth.
-The plan is to have a better platform to create more awareness and help women who have been deprived of their rights to learn the truth and also empower them.
+The plan is to have a better platform to create more awareness and help women deprived of their rights learn the truth and empower them.

 Q: 9: What role do you think Nigerian mothers can play towards gender equality?

 The number one role is to train their children equally and not see one as less or more.
 To rebuke the male child when he feels he is more than a woman.
 To show them what the Bible says so they won’t go with the ignorant mentality.
 I would also ask the mothers not to pressure their female child into marriage, to encourage them to see themselves as more, to send them to school so they can contribute towards society, to allow them to marry the man of their choice, and to teach them self worth so they can do things for themselves and not depend on a man.

 I would also want them to teach men how to treat women around them.
 Mothers should also teach their daughters that they shouldn’t condone certain things just because they want to get married.
 They shouldn’t marry abusive men.
 They should marry men who fear God and are educated, a man who won’t stop them from chasing their dreams, a man who would see them as equal and want to build their life with them.

 Q: 10: What message do you wish to give to Nigerian men and women?

 God never created any lesser gender; stop with this inequality.
 Stop depriving women of exploring their potential, and they are humans.
 We are all humans, so let us live in harmony.
 Stop the abuse, no one deserves to be treated like that.
 We all have feelings.